pulp-platform/pulp-trainlib/README.md

 - [x] Matmul test (FP32, FP16)
 - [x] Memory profiling tool for estimating the memory occupation of a given layer/tile
 - [x] Autotuner to profile tile/mm_optimization
+- [X] padding operators for each primitive (asymmetrical padding)
+- [x] stride operators for conv2d and DW
 - [ ] Verification of all layer steps and adaptation of the tests to the new features (stride, padding)
 - [ ] Dependency of the tensor sizes on padding and stride in TrainLib Deployer (fix the computation of memory occupation in the internal function of the deployer)
 - [ ] DW, PW, Conv2D and all other primitives in FP16 (they need to be updated in the same way as FP32, which has the latest version)